mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 # Motivation
 [motivation]: #motivation

+When a client gets a `TxOut`, at the lowest level, both the `value` and `token_id` are `u64` numbers which can be decrypted from the blockchain records.
+However, it isn't appropriate to display the `token_id` number directly to the users, since they won't know what this means.

+Metadata about a `token_id` consists of all the data which helps clients figure out how they can appropriately represent value to the users.
+Tampering with this metadata can represent an attack to confuse or steal from the users, so there is considerable interest in ensuring that there is a robust way for clients to authenticate the metadata.

-If we do not support dynamic discovery of token metadata, then it must be baked into clients, which is what we do today.
+If we do not support dynamic discovery of token metadata, then it must always be baked into clients, which is what we do today.

-Because some clients, such as Signal, have relatively long upgrade times, this means that new tokens that are launched still cannot actually be used by users.
+Because some clients have relatively long upgrade times, this means that new tokens that are launched still cannot actually be used by users.
 This effectively hurts the time-to-market on any new token that is created.